First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 That’s why so many mums struggle unnecessarily and lose precious time they could enjoy with their little ones.

-And that’s why I’m here to change that.
+And that’s why I’m here.

-Let’s dive in.
+Let’s dive in!

 1. You may NOT love your baby right away

-It’s normal and natural.
+It’s completely normal and natural.

-I was shocked to discover that babies don’t automatically latch on, and that despite your best efforts, sometimes it just doesn’t work out the way you hoped.
+I was shocked to discover that babies don’t automatically latch on, and despite your best efforts, sometimes it just doesn’t work out the way you hoped.

-I’m a big supporter of breastfeeding – but only if it supports you, too.
+I’m a big supporter of breastfeeding but only if it supports you, too.

 Because if it’s damaging your mental or physical wellbeing, it’s more than okay to explore other options.

-3. You will NOT feel happy all the time
+3. You will NOT feel happy all the time as a new mum

 And that’s ok!